 A list of 8 apps recommended and reviewed by mental health experts (and most of them are free).

 Bottling up anxiety can make it worse.
 Talking about it often makes it better.
 If anxiety is interfering with school, work or relationships, it’s wise to reach out for support from a professional before things get worse.
+Check out the resources below or browse the full directory here.

 Need help now?